ahmadawais/WPGulp/ReadMe.md

 - [ ] Write about the new WPGulp tasks, `gulp images` to optimize images and `gulp translate` to generate WP POT translation file.

 ## Contribute
 I am looking for WordPress ⓦ developers to contribute.
 I am open to all kinds of new NodeJS packages and workflows.
-I can always host custom, opioniated workflows in form of a separate branch and WPGulp.
+I can always host custom, opinionated workflows in the form of a separate branch and WPGulp.
 Just make sure you follow the WordPress Coding Standards.

 ## Changelog